jibinb961/e2e-data-engineering-kafka/notes.md

 - download amazon cli toosl using `brew install awscli`
 - get the secret ID and key from s3 and configure it in AWS CLI using `aws configure`
 - now python noteboook for consumer and producer.
+- now go to amazon glue to create a crawlier and run the crawler on the s3 bucket.
+- This will create a table for the data source, with rows for each json file that were added to s3 using the kafka consumer.
+- We might need to create a new IAM role, with administrative acess for the Glue service
+- Now go to Athena to run sQL quries on the table that was created by the crawler.
+- We might have to select a target locatin for the query to save results.
+- And thats it.